dotnet/core/release-notes/10.0/supported-os10.md

 Last updated: 2024-12-06

-Note: .NET 10 is unsupported and is expected to be released in late 2025.

 [.NET 10](README.md) is a [Long Term Support (LTS)](../../release-policies.md) release and [is supported](../../support.md) on multiple operating systems per their lifecycle policy.

+Note: .NET 10 is currently in development and not supported.
+Supported OS versions are subject to change.

 This file is generated from [supported-os.json](supported-os.json) and is based on support information from [endoflife.date](https://endoflife.date/).